Smartling/SmartlingHelp/_articles/connectors/wordpress-connector/wordpress-connector---install-and-configure.md

 ## Configure WP Cron

 The Wordpress Connector uses WP-Cron to run regular tasks.
-See here for further information about&nbsp;[hooking WP-Cron into the system task scheduler](https://developer.wordpress.org/plugins/cron/hooking-into-the-system-task-scheduler/).
+See here for further information about [hooking WP-Cron into the system task scheduler](https://developer.wordpress.org/plugins/cron/hooking-into-the-system-task-scheduler/).

 **(1)** Ensure that the domain name of your Wordpress site is resolved on the server by pinging it when you're logged in via ssh. e.g.: